emptynick/breville-barista-touch/Readme.md

 The same applies to the other port number 8

+**This needs more investigation.** we should be able to get something out of it

 ### Pressure sensor

 There is a sensor on the PCB which was connected to a hose leading to the venturi valve.